apache/sling-site/src/main/jbake/content/documentation/bundles/scripting.md

       "html=Thymeleaf:3.0"
     ]

+## Bundled Scripts

+Scripts may also be provided in OSGi bundles (precompiled or embedded) since [Sling Servlet Resolver 2.7.0](https://github.com/apache/sling-org-apache-sling-servlets-resolver#bundled-scripts).

 ## Script encoding

 All scripts backed by Sling resources get their character encoding from the [character encoding set in the resource metadata](../the-sling-engine/resources.html#resource-properties).
 For JCR based resources this is retrieved from the underlying `jcr:encoding` JCR property.
 If not set it will fall back to UTF-8.